czahiri/git-project-Cyrus/README.md

 Use the `Index` class from your own Java code

 Notes:
-- This uses your existing BLOB logic to compute the SHA-1 and store the file.
+- This uses the existing BLOB logic to compute the SHA-1 and store the file.
 - The method creates `git/`, `git/objects/`, and `git/index` if they do not exist.